FREE UK SHIPPING ON ORDERS £20+

 Plus, the neckline and cheek line gets easier after a while as when it comes to shaving it next time, you can see exactly where you left the lines.

-Then to just keep it and maintain it that stubble length, it’s simple a case of every couple or few days (maybe more, maybe less depending on how follically blessed you are) to repeat the above steps - give it too long though and you start to reminiscent the early steps of a short beard.
+Then to just keep it and maintain it that stubble length, it’s simply a case of every couple or few days (maybe more, maybe less depending on how follically blessed you are) to repeat the above steps - give it too long though and you start to reminiscent the early steps of a short beard.

 You can start to get a feel for it by running your fingers over your facial hair and you can tell when it is getting on the longer side and when neck hair starts and cheek hair starts to sprout.